greatclock/excel_to_scriptableobject/Guide/Guide0_EN.md

 ## Import package into Unity project using Git repository

-**Note: ** Using Git repository is not the only way to import this package into your project.
+**Note :** Using Git repository is not the only way to import this package into your project.
 You can also download the code and dlls into your project, or import the package from your remote npm where this package is deployed.

 **Option 1 (all versions of Unity that supports Package Manager is OK) :**